How to help in the community

 During an emergency event a recovery committee may be set up to coordinate local recovery services and provide support to the community.

 Council is a member of the Local Recovery Committee, but does not directly manage volunteers or disaster donations.

 How to help

 When safe to do so, please assist family, friends, neighbours, groups and organisations you are already connected with.

-If you wish to make a donation, please donate money rather than goods because it is more flexible and provides choice, promoting a self-directed recovery and can more accurately target a need.
-It also circulates money in affected communities, which stimulates a quicker recovery for the local economy.
+Donating money rather than goods is generally more flexible and provides choice, promoting a self-directed recovery and can more accurately target a need.
+It also circulates money in affected communities, which stimulates a quicker recovery for the local economy./p>

 Consider connecting with local organisations or charities: